johnros/johnros.github.com/index.md

 Some places you may reach out to our graduates, and other data scientists:

 - [ISA jobs listings](https://groups.google.com/forum/#!forum/isa-jobs)
-- BGU Industrial Engineering and Management [alumni Facebook page](https://www.facebook.com/groups/2080alumni/).
+- BGU Industrial Engineering and Management [LinkedIn Group](https://www.linkedin.com/groups/10320550).